common-tools-interface/cti/doc/man/cti.1.md

   inside the instance.
 This will allow tools such as GDB4hpc to debug jobs running inside Singularity containers.

+- *CTI_SKIP_LAUNCHER_CHECK*: By default, CTI will check the launcher binary to ensure it is a binary and that MPIR debug symbols are present.
+  These symbols are required for proper startup, but this check can be bypassed by setting *CTI_SKIP_LAUNCHER_CHECK=1*.

 ## Slurm-specific variables

 - *CTI_SLURM_DAEMON_GRES*: Starting with Slurm 21.08, there is a known